How to Become an Alabama School Counselor

 Sign up for and successfully complete the written Alabama school counseling test.
 Learn more about the Praxis exam in Alabama here.

 Of course, as with any career, there will be ups and downs, road blocks and smooth sailing.
 However, Alabama’s educational system needs highly motivated individuals who are flexible enough to learn and adapt to the times.
-If you are a modern thinker with a strong will, becoming an Alabama School Counselor will be a highly rewarding experience.
+If you are a modern thinker with a strong will, becoming an Alabama school counselor will be a highly rewarding experience.

 Back to the top